vpthesizzler/Hybrid-Electricity-Theft-Detection/README.md

 The main contributions of this work include:

-- Development of a hybrid RF-XGBoost machine learning detection framework.
+- Development of a hybrid Random Forest and Multi-Layer Perceptron (RF-MLP) electricity theft detection framework.
 - Integration of smart meter load characteristics with frequency-based grid features.
 - Feature engineering pipeline for electricity theft classification.
 - Handling of class imbalance using data balancing techniques.